EquiMed logo.

 Although it occurs less often in decaying plant material, hay can be contaminated during the raking and bailing process.
 Haylage with its higher moisture levels, a pH above 4.5 and anaerobic conditions provides ideal conditions for the growth of Clostridium botulism.

 When the bacterium grows, it produces toxins that block the connection between the nerves and muscles.
-Affected horses often exhibit signs varying from muscle weakness to paralysis, and they eventually die when their respiratory muscles become paralyzed, or when other health problems arise from being down.
+Affected horses often exhibit signs varying from muscle weakness to paralysis, and they eventually die when their respiratory muscles become paralyzed, or when other health problems develop from being recumbent.

 Botulism is a disease that affects not only horses, but also a wide variety of animals including humans.
 It is closely related to the organism that causes tetanus, but is more deadly.
 Clostridium botulinum is always present in the environment.
 Eight distinct toxins of botulism have been identified.
 They have been labeled A, B, Ca, Cb, D, E, F and G.